Estimated reading time: 5 minutes

 Speculation can be understood as a kind of investment.

-Both activities involve making wagers today in the hopes of gaining a positive outcome tomorrow.
+Both activities involve making wagers today to gain a positive outcome tomorrow.

 Playing online casino games and hoping to win a lot of money is one method of speculation.

-While some people like to throw caution to the wind and will go all-in with their bets in the hope of grabbing a huge haul, others are more cautious and need some encouragement.
+While some people like to throw caution to the wind and will go all-in with their bets to grab a huge haul, others are more cautious and need some encouragement.

 Online betting sites tend to encourage players to make a bit and have special offers such as free spins and bonuses.